oonemo/aws-device-farm-appium-python-tests-for-android-sample-app/README.md

 ### Using the Appium CLI
 1. Follow the **[official Appium getting started guide](http://appium.io/slate/en/tutorial/android.html?java#getting-started-with-appium)** and install the Appium server and dependencies.

-    **Currently, AWS Device Farm supports Appium version 1.4.16.
+    **Currently, AWS Device Farm supports Appium version 1.4.16, 1.6.3 and 1.6.5.
 Using a different version locally may cause unexpected results when running Appium tests on AWS Device Farm.**

     **Note:** It would be always helpful to check the AWS Forums for checking the latest supported version and to use the same version in the steps below.
-2. In order to use 1.4.16, download Appium through NPM with this command:
+2. In order to use 1.6.5, download Appium through NPM with this command:

     ```
-    $ npm install -g appium@1.4.16
+    $ npm install -g appium@1.6.5
     ```

 3. Verify that you have Appium installed with this command: